pycom/pycom-documentation/chapter/gettingstarted/programming/micropython.md

 # Introduction to MicroPython

-Our boards work with [MicroPython](https://micropython.org/); a Python 3.5 implementation that is optimised to run on microcontrollers.
+Our boards work with [MicroPython](https://micropython.org/); a Python 3.5 implementation that is optimised to run on micro controllers.
 This allows for much faster and more simple development process than using C.

 <p align="center"><img src ="../../../img/micropython.jpg" width="250"></p>

 ### Booting into MicroPython

-When booting, two files are executed automatically: first **boot.py** and then **main.py**.
-These are placed in the /flash folder on the board.
-Any other files or libraries can be placed here as well, and can be included or used from boot.py or main.py.
+When booting, two files are executed automatically: first **`boot.py`** and then **`main.py`**.
+These are placed in the `/flash` folder on the board.
+Any other files or libraries can be placed here as well, and can be included or used from `boot.py` or `main.py`.

-The folder structure in /flash looks like the picture below.
+The folder structure in `/flash` looks like the picture below.
 The files can be managed either using FTP or using the Pymakr Plugin.

 <p align="center"><img src ="../../../img/mp-filestructure.png" width="250"></p>